Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Introduction

-In Section~\ref{sec:preli}, we introduce notations, basic definitions, and concepts relevant to information theory and hypothesis testing.
-Our results are presented in Section~\ref{sec:softmax} and Section~\ref{sec:leverage}.
-Specifically, Section~\ref{sec:softmax} establishes upper and lower bounds on the sample complexity for distinguishing two different softmax models, while Section~\ref{sec:leverage} delves into the case of leverage scores.
+\paragraph{Roadmap.} In Section~\ref{sec:preli}, we introduce notation and concepts related to information theory and hypothesis testing.
+Our results are presented in Section~\ref{sec:softmax} and Section~\ref{sec:leverage}: Section~\ref{sec:softmax} establishes upper and lower bounds on the sample complexity for distinguishing two different softmax models, and Section~\ref{sec:leverage} delves into the case of leverage scores.
+We present several additional remarks for our main results in Section~\ref{sec:discussion}.
 We conclude and make further discussions in Section~\ref{sec:conclusion}.